machinekoder/asciidoc-sandbox/Creating a Machinekit Debian Image.md

 	sudo make install

 I tested it with the *EDIMAX EW-7811UN Wireless USB Adapter* which works out of the box on the BBB.
-**Note:** For some reason the EDIMAX dongle works only with a Nexus 7 as client
+**NOTE:** For some reason the EDIMAX dongle works only with a Nexus 7 as client

 ### step 11: Additional modifications
 We may need a folder in the home directory of the *machinekit* user for